ihoon9203/REST_API_practice/README.md

-##REST API Endpoint
+## REST API Endpoint
-/all - GET: return all people
+/all - GET: return all people /n
 /add - POST: add a new person to document